Here Comes The Sun: A Virtual Concert

 Music Directed by David Wright

 Here Comes the Sun is a looking back/looking forward concert featuring music and original poetry that revisits moments which defined the year that was and celebrates all that is ahead.
-Filmed in person from the stages of The Umbrella Stage Company following careful COVID safety protocols, it is our first full musical production to be streamed online.
+Filmed in person from the stages of The Umbrella Stage Company following careful COVID safety protocols, it is our first full concert to be streamed online.
 And stay tuned after the concert for a live talkback with the cast.